codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   `RELEASE_NAME=$(helm ls -n codefresh-gitops-runtime -q) && helm uninstall ${RELEASE_NAME} -n codefresh-gitops-runtime`

-{:start="5"}
+{:start="6"}

 1. Click **Close** to exit the upgrade panel.

+## Reset Shared Configuration Repository for GitOps Runtimes
+Codefresh creates and validates the [Shared Configuration Repository]({{site.baseurl}}/docs/reference/shared-configuration) when you install the first Hybrid or Hosted GitOps Runtime for your account, and uses it for all GitOps Runtimes you add to the same account.

+You can and need to reset the Shared Configuration repo if the URL is either incorrect or missing.

+>NOTE:
+>If Codefresh has validated the existing Shared Configuration Repository, meaning that at least one Runtime successfully connected to it, you cannot change the Shared repo.
+To do so, you must contact Codefresh Support.

+1. Incorrect URL for Shared Configuration Repository The Shared Config repo details entered during installation in Account Setup are incorrect.
+Codefresh could not connect to the Shared repo with the details provided.
+1. Undefined Shared Configuration Repository
+  You installed the GitOps Runtime through a script or any other automated mechanism, and didn't provide the URL to the Shared Configuration Repository.

+Codefresh displays this notification:

+SCREENSHOT

+**Before you begin**

+Verify that you have [authorized access to the Codefresh app's organizations]({{site.baseurl}}/docs/administration/account-user-management/hosted-authorize-orgs/)

+**How to**

+1. Click **Update**.
+1. In **Add Shared Configuration Repo**, enter your Git username and the URL at which to create the repo.
+1. From the list of **Git Organizations**, select the Git organization for the Codefresh application.

+SCREENSHOT

+**CLI**

 ## Update Git credentials for GitOps Runtimes

 Provisioned GitOps Runtimes require valid Git tokens at all times to authenticate Git actions by you as a user.
->These tokens are specific to the user, and the same token can be used for multiple runtimes.
+>These tokens are personal access tokens, specific to each user.
+As such, the user can use the same personal access token for multiple runtimes.

+>TIP:
+Git credentials are synced to the Shared Configuration Repository defined during installation.
+If you change your Git credentials, they must match that of the Shared repo.
+For example, if the Shared repo is defined as `http://github.com/my-org/isc.git` and the Git provider is defined  `bitbucket`, the update will fail.

+**When to update**
+If your Git token is valid, you can update it at any time by deleting the existing token and replacing it with a new token.

-There are different situations when you need to update Git tokens:
+Otherwise, you have to update Git tokens in the following situations:
-* **Complete Installation** status in Sync column: You have installed the Runtime but need to update the Git credentials to complete the installation.
+* **Complete Installation** status in Sync column for Runtime
+  You have installed the Runtime but need to update the Git credentials to complete the installation.
-* Invalid, revoked, or expired tokens: Codefresh automatically flags Runtimes with such tokens.
+* Invalid, revoked, or expired tokens
+  Codefresh automatically flags Runtimes with such tokens.
 It is mandatory to update the Git tokens to continue working with the platform.

-* Valid tokens: Optional.
-You may want to update Git tokens, even valid ones, by deleting the existing token and replacing it with a new token.
+**How to update**
 The methods for updating any Git token are the same regardless of the reason for the update:
-* OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh
+* OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh.
-* Git access token authentication, by generating a personal access token in your Git provider account with the correct scopes
+* Git access token authentication, by generating a personal access token in your Git provider account with the correct scopes.
+  You can update your personal access token in the UI or through the CLI.

+### Update Git credentials in Codefresh UI

 **Before you begin**
 * To authenticate through a Git access token, make sure your token is valid and has [the required scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-personal-tokens)